1. Where can I find information on visa application? How can I contact you?

 Since last September we implemented new visa policy, those who want to do internship in China have to apply for Z visa no matte paid or unpaid.
 Please ask your employer in China to apply for the Alien Employment License from the Ministry of Human Resources and Social Welfare of China and Notification for Visa from municipal or provincial government in China.

-19. I want to apply for work visa (Z visa), do I need to submit a physical examination record (health report)?
+21. I want to apply for Z visa/X1 visa, do I need to submit a physical examination record (health report)?
+And are there hospitals in Switzerland specified by your Embassy?

 There's a 72-hour visa exemption policy, but it's only for transit.
 If you will visit Shanghai instead of transiting from Shanghai, you need visa.
 Please refer to the transit visa policy here: http://www.china-embassy.ch/ger/lsfw/sbqz/t889438.htm, http://www.china-embassy.ch/ger/lsfw/sbqz/t1067954.htm